Single instruction, multiple data: SIMD on the web

 Instances of these types are immutable and in optimized code are mapped directly to SIMD registers.
 Operations expressed in Dart typically are compiled into a single instruction without any overhead.
 This is similar to C and C++ intrinsics.
 Benchmarks for 4×4 matrix multiplication, 3D vertex transformation, and Mandelbrot set visualization show near 400% speedup compared to scalar code written in Dart.

-McCutchan's work on Dart, now called SIMD.js, has been adopted by ECMAScript and Intel announced at IDF 2013 that they are implementing McCutchan's specification for both V8 and SpiderMonkey.
-However, by 2017, SIMD.js has been taken out of the ECMAScript standard queue in favor of pursuing a similar interface in WebAssembly.
-As of August 2020, the WebAssembly interface remains unfinished, but its portable 128-bit SIMD feature has already seen some use in many engines.
+Intel announced at IDF 2013 that they were implementing McCutchan's specification for both V8 and SpiderMonkey.
+However, by 2017, SIMD.js was taken out of the ECMAScript standard queue in favor of pursuing a similar interface in WebAssembly.
+Support for SIMD was added to the WebAssembly 2.0 specification, which was finished on 2022 and became official in December 2024.
+LLVM's autovectoring, when compiling C or C++ to WebAssembly, can target WebAssembly SIMD to automatically make use of SIMD, while SIMD intrinsic are also available.

-Emscripten, Mozilla's C/C++-to-JavaScript compiler, with extensions can enable compilation of C++ programs that make use of SIMD intrinsics or GCC-style vector code to the SIMD API of JavaScript, resulting in equivalent speedups compared to scalar code.
-It also supports (and now prefers) the WebAssembly 128-bit SIMD proposal.